Shoulder Flexion Definition

 This means that the shoulder joint can move in 3 planes of movement.

-Remember these shoulder flexion degrees of freedom, they will likely come up on your NASM-CPT Certification exam.
+Remember, these shoulder flexion degrees of freedom will likely appear on your NASM-CPT Certification exam.

 Watch this brilliant illustration of shoulder anatomy for a complete understanding of the shoulder flexion muscles and the shoulder joint: